elementary_vectors.functions

 Return a generator of elementary vectors

-Compute a minor given by indices
+Compute a minor given by (sorted) indices.

 The minor is cached for efficient reuse.